zmarty/ScamperTracerouteParser/README.md

 # gunzip all warts files, one by one
 gunzip -r ./

-# or gunzip multiple files in parallel (set to 16 at a time):
+# Or gunzip multiple files in parallel (set to 16 at a time):
 find . -name '*.gz' -print0 | xargs -0 -I {} -P 16 gunzip {}

 # Run sc_analysis_dump on all warts files individually, and output the result as individual .txt files, one for each warts file